 What Is the Job Demand for Soil Scientist?

-According to the U.S. Bureau of Labor Statistics, the market for soil and plant scientists is expected to rise 8%, adding 1,200 jobs by 2022.
-Greater focus on agricultural sustainability will likely drive part of this increase.
+According to the U.S. Bureau of Labor Statistics, the job demand for soil and plant scientists is expected to rise 9% between 2020 and 2030.* Greater focus on agricultural sustainability will likely drive part of this increase.
 However, this is a somewhat slower rate than that of agricultural and food scientists overall, and slower than the average for all occupations.

 Getting a Soil Scientist Degree